moayadeldin/deeptune/README.md

 *DeepTune* is a cutting-edge software maintained to make usage of state-of-the-art algorithms for images and text datasets one step easier!

 *DeepTune* currently supports finetuning 6 different state-of-the-art image classification models to fine-tune your dataset with: ResNet, DenseNet, Swin, EfficientNet, VGGNet, and ViT for images, with BERT, and GPT-2 for images.
-More details of the supported variants is found in the documentation's Supported Models table.
+More details of the supported variants is found in the documentation's supported models table.

 *DeepTune* gives you also a wide flexible set of options to choose what you think would suit your case the best.
 The options are as follows: